-- 7.1.6.1 The institution's initiatives to preserve and improve the environment and harness energy are confirmed through the following: - 1.
-Green audit - 2.
-Energy audit - 3.
-Environment audit - 4.
-Clean and green campus recognitions/awards - 5.Beyond the campus environmental promotional activities
+- 7.1.6.1 The institution's initiatives to preserve and improve the environment and harness energy are confirmed through the following: - A. Any 4 or all of the above

+- 1. Green audit

+- 2. Energy audit

+- 3. Environment audit

+- 4. Clean and green campus recognitions/awards

+5. Beyond the campus environmental promotional activities